ZienZir/Introduction_to_Java_Programming/Chapter_14/Checkpoints_Ch_14.md

 stage.show();
 ```
+Q7: Can you prevent the user from resizing the stage?
-It is possible to prevent the user from resizing a stage.
+A7: It is possible to prevent the user from resizing a stage.
 ```Java
 stage.setResizable(false);
 ```
+Q8: Can you replace Application.launch(args) by launch(args) in line 22 in Listing 14.1?

-The instruction `Application.launch(args)` is needed in development environments with limited support for JavaFX.
+A8: The instruction `Application.launch(args)` is needed in development environments with limited support for JavaFX.
 This can be replaced by `launch(args)`, because the JavaFX main class is a subtype of Application.

 ## 14.4 ##
 The output of the program in this exercise is: